REQUEST A CEREMONIAL DOCUMENT

 Most individual accomplishments will be recognized with a Mayoral Letter of congratulations.
 The primary reasons for issuance include:

 - Anniversaries both professional and personal

 - Eagle Scout Achievement

 Proclamations are issued for matters of local, regional or national concern and are generally issued to organizations or events residing in, or occurring within, the Kansas City, Missouri city limits.Proclamations are ceremonial and do not carry any legislative or legal value.
 The primary reasons for issuance include:

 - Recognition of an organization’s event or special action

 The Mayor will not recognize any group whose policies or aims advocate violence, hatred or any other position contrary to the well being of the citizens of the City of Kansas City, Missouri or the quality of life in Kansas City.
 No proclamation shall be used as a part of an advertisement or commercial promotion without the express permission of the Mayor’s Office.

 Proclamations will not be issued for any matter with potential political controversy or which may suggest an official City position on a matter under consideration or to be voted upon by the City Council.

-All requests must be submitted with a draft of 5-8 “Whereas” statements.
+Requests for proclamations must be submitted with a draft of 5-8 “Whereas” statements.
 This draft will assist the staff and allows the selected wording to be directed towards the event.
+View an example.

 *For a Council Resolution, which is presented before the entire City Council, please contact the appropriate council member.*** Click here to determine which council member is appropriate for your request.